Terradue/doc-tep-geohazards/source/community-guide/platform/geobrowser.rst

 - **Navigation map**, the map area;
 - **Contexts menu**, a menu used to switch among predefinite search;
 - **Catalog panel**, a panel showing all info about the current search and the saved results.
-This panel is splitted in more sub panels, shown only one at a time to improve focus and usability: (TODO)
+This panel is splitted in more sub panels, shown only one at a time to improve focus and usability:
    - **Search Panel**
    - **Results Panel**
    - **Features Basket panel (or saved results)**
    - **Data packages panel**
    - **Details panel**
 - **Processing panel**

-TODO: talk about the layout

 Navigation map